ey92/notes/4744/4744notes.md

 - Chomsky normal form or two form

 ### Shared Forest Algorithms
-data structure that compactly represents the trees that have a given yied (terminal string) and licensed by a given grammar
+data structure that compactly represents the trees that have a given yield (terminal string) and licensed by a given grammar

 - span shared forest: CFG where symbols are span symbols
 - span symbol - tuple of symbol from old grammar and interval in terminal string